 For most of us, the very first decision we will make once we’ve become pregnant is WHO is going to be the provider we trust to take care of us during pregnancy and delivery.
-(It's important - right up there with who you will trust to be your birth photographer ;) ).
-I often notice newly pregnant moms looking for recommendations for who they should see - usually asking for an OBGYN - which is not surprising, since the majority of births in Nebraska (and the US) are attended by OBGYNs.
-While I’m not anti-OBGYN, I do want you to know that you have other options you can explore as well to find the provider that is best for YOU and your pregnancy.
+I often notice newly pregnant moms looking for recommendations for who they should see - usually asking for a recommendation for an OBGYN - which is not surprising, since the majority of births in Nebraska (and the US) are attended by OBGYNs.
+While I’m not anti-OBGYN, I do want you to know that you have other options you can explore to find the provider that is best for YOU and your pregnancy.

 First, let’s talk about the different options you have in general for providers: